grammyjs/website/site/docs/plugins/ratelimiter.md

 ### Manual Configuration

-As mentioned before, you can pass an `Options` object to the `limit()` method to alter rateLimiter's behaviors.
+As mentioned earlier, you can pass an `Options` object to the `limit()` method to alter the limiter's behavior.

 <CodeGroup>
   <CodeGroupItem title="Node.js" active>